bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "Mathematics : Its Content, Methods, and Meaning, Vols 1 to 3" edited by Aleksandrov, Kolmogorov, Lavrentev.
 * "Classical and Multilinear Harmonic Analysis, Vols 1 and 2" by Muscalu, Schlag.
 * "Modern Geometry, Vols 1 to 3" by Dubrovin, Fomenko, Novikov.
+* "Mathematical Analysis, Vols 1 to 5" by Giaquinta, Modica.